Hi, I'm Mingyang.

 TikTok Live Audience Engagement Conversion Content Optimization

-Data Analytics Assistant
+Marketing & Data Analytics Intern

 TD Synnex · Chengdu, China